 Right: 63126912436

-Preface: Installation is fairly simple, just four 8mm bolts, and all of the wiring (disconnect all plugs before removing).
-If you find the signal bulbs hard to remove or unplug, you can do them as the headlight assembly starts to come out, when you have more access to them.
-When you remove those four 8mm bolts (two on top, two on the bottom), note that the headlight will slide out towards the front of the car, and that the small strip of body-painted trim will come with them.
-This trim will have to be transferred to the new light.
-It is held on with just a few clips.
+Installation: Headlight installation is relatively simple, just four 8mm screws and all of the wiring (disconnect all plugs before removing).
+If you find the signal bulbs hard to remove or unplug, you can do them as the headlight assembly starts to come out and you have more access to them.

-Wiring: The original 1996-2000 lights have four plugs: low-beam, high-beam, turn signal, and the automatic-leveling connector (for xenons).
-The facelifts have those four, plus a fifth connection for the halos (there is one halo bulb for each headlight that illuminates both rings).
-The low beams will be plug and play, just move the ballasts over to the new housings, and connect everything.
-The turn-signal bulbs are different, since the 2000s had two-filament bulbs (one for signal, one for lights in position one/daytime running lights) and the post facelift lights use a single-filament bulb, just for signaling.
-So for 1996-2000, the signal plug has 1x ground, and 2x power wires in the harness.
-The facelifts need a signal bulb that has 1x ground and 1x power.
+Wiring: The original 1996-2000 lights have four plugs: low-beam, high-beam, turn signal, and the automatic-leveling connector (for vehicles equipped with option S522A, xenon lights).
+The facelift lights have those four plugs, plus a fifth connection for the halos (there is one halo bulb for each headlight that illuminates both halo rings).
+The low beams will be plug and play, just move the ballasts over to the new housings and connect everything.
+The turn-signal bulbs are different, since the pre-2001s had two-filament bulbs (one filament for signal, one filament for lights in position one/daytime running lights) and the post facelift lights use a single-filament bulb, just for signaling.
+So, for 1996-2000, the signal plug has 1x ground, and 2x power wires in the connector.
+The facelift lights need a signal bulb that has 1x ground and 1x power.
 You also need a new connector for the halo, with 1x ground 1x power.
-Split the ground wire from the original signal harness.
-Use a wire tap, and add maybe 10 inches of 16/18 gauge wire.
+Split the ground wire from the original signal harness so it can be shared by both the halo and signal.
+You can solder or use a wire taps, adding approximately 10 inches of 16/18 gauge wire.
 Then determine which positive wire is for the signal, and which will control the halo.
-You can use a voltmeter for this to see which one pulses with the hazards on, and which one doesn’t.
-Extend that wire 10 inches or so to your new ground, and you have now created the power supply for the halo socket.
-The bright bulbs are different, but the sockets and wiring is the same.
-Bolt your new lights in place, and admire your work.
+You can use a voltmeter for this to see which one pulses with the hazards on, and which one is constant with your headlight switch in position 1.
+Extend that wire approximately 10 inches to your new ground, and you have now created the power supply for the halo socket.
+The bright bulbs are different, but the sockets and wiring are the same.
+Screw your new lights in place and admire your work.

 Automatic Headlights: More changes came for the headlight system in 2002 (starting 9/2001 production); automatic headlights were now standard on the E39.
 These too can be retrofit on earlier models.
 Please see this article for more details.